with-joy/with-joy/README.md

 <h1 align="center"> Hi there 👋 my name is Joy </h1>

-### About myself
+- ### About myself
-- 🌱 I’m currently learning Go lang
-- 👯 I’m looking to collaborate on terraform-aws-provider and couple of others
-- 🤔 I’m looking for help with absolutely anything
+- ☁️ Builds scalable and reliable infrastructure for high-performance systems.
-- 💬 Ask me about AWS - IAM, Security Groups, Networking, Terraform
+- 💬 Ask me about platform engineering, CI/CD, or best practices for optimizing performance in distributed environments!